 To apply for CBILS, you should speak to your bank, or an accredited lender, of which, a number have been designated to provide the various types of finance the scheme offers.
 You can also approach finance brokers who work in conjunction with these lenders.

-What if I’m rejected?
+What if I get rejected?

-If you apply for CBILS and you don’t meet the criteria mentioned above, or your business is part of one of the sectors barred from accessing the scheme, you won’t be eligible for the support.
+If you apply for CBILS and you don’t meet the criteria mentioned above, or your business is part of one of the sectors barred from accessing the scheme, you won’t be eligible for coronavirus support.

 Among the sectors ineligible for the scheme are; banks and building societies, insurers, organisations in the public sector, trade unions and religious organisations.
 Your business will also be ineligible if it was insolvent before the coronavirus; a measure to ensure companies struggling from deeper rooted financial issues don’t misuse the scheme.

-The Coronavirus Business Interruption Loan Scheme (CBILS) is one of the measures set up by the Government, intended to support eligible businesses that would otherwise be profitable without the cash flow problems caused by the coronavirus.
+The Coronavirus Business Interruption Loan Scheme (CBILS) is one of the measures set up by the government, intended to support eligible businesses that would otherwise be profitable without the cash flow problems caused by the coronavirus.
 The scheme will allow SMEs to borrow up to £5 million through various finance options, given that they meet the criteria.
-If your business’ financial problems don’t originate from the coronavirus, or your business is in one of the sectors not included in the scheme, then you won’t be eligible for the support.
+If your business’ financial problems don’t originate from the coronavirus, or your business is in one of the sectors not included in the scheme, then you won’t be eligible for coronavirus support.

 How we can help